madhusudhanreddy2003/Elevate-Labs-Internship/Task 8/Readme.md

 This project is part of the **Elevate Labs Internship – Task 8**, where the goal is to build a **rule-based chatbot** using Python and basic `if-elif-else` logic.

-In this upgraded version, the chatbot:
+This chatbot:

 - Acts like a simple conversational bot
 - Can **evaluate math expressions** (works like a mini calculator)
-- Uses **random default responses** (Option 4) when it doesn’t understand
+- Uses **random default responses** when it doesn’t understand
 - Runs in the terminal using a loop

 ---